Abram W. Pike House: Architectural description

 Architectural significance: Four large white columns on the front exterior of the house.
 Antebellum Greek Revival style architecture.

-Dorothy Pratt said of 230 E Fulton in "A Guide to Early American Homes": "This is one of the outstanding Greek Re-vival houses in Michigan, built by Abram Pike and occupied as a family residence until 1922."
+Dorothy Pratt said of 230 E Fulton in "A Guide to Early American Homes": "This is one of the outstanding Greek Revival houses in Michigan, built by Abram Pike and occupied as a family residence until 1922."

 Mathias Alten discovery

 In 2014, during building renovations, a large painted sign reading "Grand Rapids Art Museum" was uncovered across the top of the exterior entryway to the building.
-This was a historic discovery in itself however, in the days following a special visitor provided more insight into the sign.
-The granddaughter of Mathias Alten, still residing in the area, stopped by the property to say that the sign was painted by her grandfather when he was a young man, new to Grand Rapids.
-Mathias Alten would go on to become a famous painter and local pride of Grand Rapids and West Michigan, adding to the significance of this discovery in both the historic and artistic communities.
+The granddaughter of Mathias Alten, still residing in the area, visited the property to say that the sign was painted by her grandfather when he was a young man, new to Grand Rapids.
+Mathias Alten would go on to become a painter of Grand Rapids and West Michigan, adding to the significance of this discovery in the history and art communities.